ProteinIQ

 How much does drug development cost?

 The short answer is that a successful new drug usually costs around 1 billion US dollars to develop when failed programs and capital costs are counted.
-But the honest answer is a range, not a point estimate.
+The evidence supports a range rather than one universal figure.

 Direct spending on one successful program can be much lower.
 The large headline numbers fold in the cost of candidates that failed, years of capital tied up before launch, and the scope of R&D counted by the study.